 Willingness to fail

-Because we’re aiming high and creating the next “big ideas”, not every innovation is going to be a success.
+Because we’re aiming high and creating the next “big ideas”, not every idea is going to be a success.

 Thrive in ambiguity